curl/everything-curl/http-post.md

 ### URL encoding

-Ok, so the command line options above all require that you provide properly encoded data.
+OK, so the command line options above all require that you provide properly encoded data.
 Data you need to make sure is in the right format.
 While that gives you a lot of freedom, it is also a bit inconvenient at times.